KevinMarquette/kevinmarquette.github.io/_posts/2017-12-17-Powershell-Introducing-PSGraphPlus.md

 # Installing PSGraphPlus

-This module build on my PSGraph module.
+This module builds on my PSGraph module.
 So you will need both PSGraph and GraphViz installed first.
 Run these next commands from a PowerShell 5.0 admin prompt to install everything you need.

     # Install GraphViz from the Chocolatey repo
     Register-PackageSource -Name Chocolatey -ProviderName Chocolatey -Location http://chocolatey.org/api/v2/